lightlace/cpp-docs.de-de/docs/standard-library/deque-class.md

 The number '30' is in c1 collection 3 times.
 ```

 ##  <a name="emplace"></a>  deque::emplace
- Fügt ein direkt konstruiertes Element an einer angegebenen Position in die Doppelschlange ein.
+ Inserts an element constructed in place into the deque at a specified position.

 ```
 iterator emplace(